hello. we’re glad you’re

 A – You can always vary an employee’s position with their agreement, which may be more forthcoming than usual in the current circumstances.
 If agreed, such changes should be documented (preferably with a new or varied employment agreement and/or new position description).
 You should also take advice regarding possible flow-on effects, such as changes in award coverage or classifications and consequent impacts on rates of pay and other entitlements.

 If voluntary agreement is not an option, the answer to this question will depend largely upon the specifics of the situation.
-For example, does the employment contract allow for the assignment of different duties?
-Legally and practically, an employee’s skills and qualifications are an important consideration as well.

 Q – If one of my employees contracts COVID-19, is our business required to notify our Landlord?